jfrancoiscollin/ClinReport/README.md

 ## Introduction

-The aim of ClinReport is to create statistical outputs (tables and graphics) in ‘Microsoft Word’ according to ‘clinical standards’ of reporting.
+The aim of ClinReport is to export statistical outputs (tables and graphics) from R to ‘Microsoft Word’ or R markdown documents in easy to read format according to usual standards of reporting.

-The formatted outputs are also suitable for any publications, so it can also be used outside the scope of clinical trials.
+The formatted outputs are suitable for any publications and can be used within the scope of clinical trials.

 ## Installation